cntrieu/horiseon-marketing-agency/README.md

 ## Description

 This project is a practice to refactor accessibility standards for Horiseon marketing agency to be optimized for search engines.
 In order to achieve this, I went through a developed HTML and viewed the structure related to CSS.
 Going through the CSS, I consolidated it to reduce redundancy and produce a cleaner code.
-This project allowed for me to learn about semantic structure and practice the art of cleaner code (as well as the DRY principle in CSS).
+Additionally, updated HTML to allow for easier reading for a viewer of the project.
+This project allowed for me to learn about semantic structure and practice the art of cleaner code.

 ## Usage